robotique-udes/rover_documentation/doc/prog/projects/communication/Network Configuration.md

 # Network Configuration

-Here you will find the ip addresses and login info of each antenna as well as all the used IP addresses for all components.
+Here you will find the IP addresses and login info of each antenna as well as all the used IP addresses for all components.
 ## IP address table

 The rover is on the 192.168.144.0/24 subnet